 2. Your brain will be healthier for longer.

 Meditation delivers plenty of physiological benefits — it has a remarkably positive influence on keeping chromosomes young, helping to improve focus, attention, memory, processing speed and creativity.
 It may even slow brain aging, counteracting the atrophy that can lead to cognitive decline and conditions like dementia.

 3. It takes the edge off of anxiety.

-By stimulating the release of feel-good endorphins, meditation can boost your mood, help curb anxiety and tame pain.
+By stimulating the release of feel-good endorphins, meditating can boost your mood, help curb anxiety and tame pain.
 It is also linked to decreased blood pressure and a healthier heart, which is why a daily practice “primes the pump” for getting a good night’s sleep.

 Best of all, you can reap the benefits in as little as 10 minutes a day.
 With practice, as your sessions grow to 20 minutes or more, all those physiological and psychological benefits will grow as well.